 Used engine oil

-Used engine oil is sent either to Duston Oils in Northamptonshire.
+Used engine oil is sent to Duston Oils in Northamptonshire or ENVA in Newark, Nottingham (Judkins only).
 Water, chemicals and other impurities are extracted from the oil to refine it for reuse as new engine oil or as a fuel for industry.

 Wood and timber

 Wood and timber is sent to Jack Moody Recycling in Berkswell where it is sorted and either recycled or sent to a biomass facility.